-In performing the experiment, the Caltech group was able to get around the Heisenberg Uncertainty Principle, the main barrier for teleportation of objects larger than a photon.
-This principle states that you cannot simultaneously know the location and the speed of a particle.
-But if you can't know the position of a particle, then how can you teleport it?
+But if you can't know the position of a particle, then how can you engage in a bit of quantum teleportation?
 In order to teleport a photon without violating the Heisenberg Principle, the Caltech physicists used a phenomenon known as entanglement.
-In entanglement, at least three photons are needed to achieve quantum teleportation:
+In entanglement, you need at least three photons to achieve quantum teleportation:

 - Photon A: The photon to be teleported

 - Photon B: The transporting photon

 - Photon C: The photon that is entangled with photon B

 If researchers tried to look too closely at photon A without entanglement, they'd bump it, and thereby change it.
 By entangling photons B and C, researchers can extract some information about photon A, and the remaining information would pass on to B by way of entanglement, and then on to photon C. When researchers apply the information from photon A to photon C, they create an exact replica of photon A. However, photon A no longer exists as it did before the information was sent to photon C.

 In other words, when Captain Kirk beams down to an alien planet, an analysis of his atomic structure passes through the transporter room to his desired location, where it builds a Kirk replica.
 Meanwhile, the original dematerializes.

 Since 1998, scientists haven't quite worked their way up to teleporting baboons, as teleporting living matter is infinitely tricky.
 Still, their progress is quite impressive.
 In 2002, researchers at the Australian National University successfully teleported a laser beam, and in 2006, a team at Denmark's Niels Bohr Institute teleported information stored in a laser beam into a cloud of atoms about 1.6 feet (half a meter) away.